 Isaiah 28:14 pronounces judgment against the rulers in Jerusalem.
 This judgment would apply to any who embrace the doctrine of hell.

-In Verse 15 the rulers reply that they have an agreement or compact with death and hell (sheol see Hell, Death/Grave for an explanation of the truth on Hell).
+In Verse 15 the rulers reply that they have an agreement or compact with death and hell (sheol – search “hell,” “death” and “grave” for additional FAQ explanations on this topic, as well as the Additional Resources shown at the end of this response).
 Clergy scare and control their congregations with this doctrine.
 Their united authority gives them false confidence.
 They believe their lies will protect them from God’s judgment (the scourge or whip).

 Verse 17 continues the construction metaphor introducing a line and plummet.
 The line and plummet are used to build a straight, upright wall.
 This illustrates a standard of absolute justice, correctness.